HocRiser01/MacroDatabase/README.md

-# MiniDatabase
+# MacroDatabase
-The underlying API of database system implemented by B+ tree.
+The underlying API of database system implemented by B+ Tree.